lossanna/RestoreNet/data/raw/README_rawdata.md

 ## Master data
 `from-Master_seed-mix_LO.xlsx`
-- Two tabs: `from-Master.xlsx` is directly from the `Seed Mixes` tab of `Master.xlsx`, but codes have been alphabetized within each region.
+- Two tabs: `from-Master.xlsx` and `with-site`.
-- Read into `01_curate-species-list.R` script.
+- `from-Master.xlsx` is directly from the `Seed Mixes` tab of `Master.xlsx`, but codes have been alphabetized within each region.
+It was read into `01_curate-species-list.R` script to compare codes (`CodeOriginal`) with those from `from-Master_species-list-with-native-status_LO.xlsx` and `subplot` data.
-- `with-site` tab has been edited so the PJ and Mesquite mixes are separated into different rows and assigned as appropriate.
+- `with-site` tab has been edited to correct seed mixes for each specific site, as confirmed by Farrell 2023, Havrilla 2020, monitoring event data, and what was originally listed in `Master.xlsx`.
+This lis is used during manual check and corrections of the `SpeciesSeeded` column for the `subplot` data.

 `from-Master_species-list-with-native-status_LO.xlsx`
 - Adapted from the `Species_Definitions` tab of `Master.xlsx`.